 The thing to remember when this happens is not to panic.
 Delete the app and you’re just creating extra work for yourself as you will need to reinstall everything once again.
 The thing to do is just to go about using the device as usual, but leaving the sync until the servers are back up and running.

 These sorts of problems make you wonder why Fitbit does not store a copy of all your data locally on your smartphone.
+Perhaps an effort to keep the size of the database on your local device as small as possible.
 But this seems to be the industry standard as most other companies do the same.
-Perhaps an effort to keep the size of the database on your local device as small as possible.
-In any case everything is back to normal now and you can use all Fitbit services once again.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!